MicrosoftDocs/learn/learn-pr/azure/improve-app-scalability-resiliency-with-load-balancer/includes/2-load-balancer-features.md

 - Outbound connections through Secure Network Address Translation (SNAT)
 - Diagnostics through Azure Log Analytics for public-facing load balancers

-These load balancers are agnostic of, and transparent to, the application that uses them.
+These load balancers can be used with any application and require nothing from that application.
 They can only be used with availability sets.

-### Standard

-Standard SKU load balancers support all of the basic features.
+Standard load balancers support all of the basic features.
 They also allow:

 - HTTPS health probes
 - Availability zones